top of page

 Your new house may feel unfamiliar to your pet at first.
 Help them adjust by:

-• Walking dogs on a lead until they are familiar with the area
+• Walk Dogs on a Lead: When you take your dogs outside, keep them on a lead until they are familiar with the area.

-Dogs often adapt quickly if their owners remain calm.
-Stick to regular walks and reassurance.
+Dogs: Dogs often adapt quickly if their owners remain calm.
+Stick to regular walks and provide reassurance.

-Avoid sudden temperature changes and ensure cages or tanks are secured properly during transit.
+Small Animals and Reptiles: Avoid sudden temperature changes and ensure cages or tanks are secured properly during transit.
+This will help prevent stress and injury.

 Pets often mirror their owner’s emotions.
 Staying organised and planning ahead will help create a calmer environment on moving day.